murtaza-u/lab/k8s/README.md

 * Life cycle of pod and service not connected
 * Internal and External service

-## Ingress

-* When an application is exposed to the outside world, the request first goes to the ingress and then to the external service.

 ## ConfigMap

 * For storing non-confidential data only